- Stay Connected

 - Alumni Clubs

-Murray Low (on the left), director of entrepreneurship education at Columbia Business School, remembers when “only the bravest students” took the leap to start their own businesses.
+Murray Low, director of entrepreneurship education at Columbia Business School, remembers when “only the bravest students” took the leap to start their own businesses.
 Today, he says, large numbers of students come to Columbia committed to an entrepreneurial career.
 Here, Low, who joined the faculty in 1990 and helped grow the School’s entrepreneurship offerings from only a few courses into a robust portfolio of classes, workshops, and extracurricular resources — with a vast network of experts in the field — and Cliff Schorer, director of the School’s Entrepreneurs in Residence program, look at Columbia’s unique approach to entrepreneurship — and at the skills that are most critical for entrepreneurs today.

 What is distinctive about the School’s approach to entrepreneurship?